 Building a PC isn't overly difficult, and it's easy to take for granted that the parts, if compatible, will simply work when plugging them in and firing it all up.
-These are rather complex pieces of technology, though, and the motherboard in particular is tasked with bringing everything together.
+These are rather complex pieces of technology, though, and the best gaming motherboards are tasked with bringing everything together.
 If you've ever wondered how companies turn these slabs into functioning PCBs, you should take a look at this factory tour.

 Steve Burke at Gamers Nexus popped over to one of Gigabyte's factories in Taiwan and filmed the different steps of making a motherboard, from start to finish.
 The nearly 14-minute video follows the construction of a B360 Aorus Gaming 3 Wifi, from attaching the BIOS and applying thermal paste, to inspecting every square inch.
 Have a look: